tobiasw225/python-genetic/README.md

 ```

 [main.py](main.py) offers an entry point to play around.
-To plot the solutions, you need to install matplotlib.
+To plot the solutions, you install the visualisation dependencies `poetry install --with vis`.

+To execute the tests, install the test dependencies `poetry install --with vis --with tests`.